microsoft/PowerPlatformConnectors/custom-connectors/ScanCloud/readme.md

 ### NOTE
-> This is a Scancloud APIs connector.
+> This is a Scancloud connector.
 The connector is provided here with the intent to illustrate certain features and functionality around connectors.

-## Scancloud APIs Connector
+## Scancloud Connector
-Scancloud APIs provides a powerful platform for pluggable security using Scancloud APIs plugins.
+Scancloud provides a powerful platform for pluggable security using Scancloud plugins.